 The prejudice against neural networks continued beyond 1986.
 After all, institutional biases take decades to correct and they usually require widespread resignations or retirements, shifts in education, and new generations of scientists.
 However, back-propagation had altered the game forever.
 Neural networks began competing with artificial intelligence for funding that was already becoming increasingly scarce.
 Not surprisingly, the artificial intelligence community coined new terms.
 Neural networks were connectionist artificial intelligence; everything else was symbolic artificial intelligence.

 It is unfortunate that many neural network researchers accepted the distinction and chose to participate in such a notorious field.
 It has been argued that this was primarily a reconciliatory act and a recognition that a considerable portion of artificial intelligence (such as robotics or natural language processing, for example) were more rigorous paradigms that clearly had a place in science.
 We believe that the acceptance was a result of lack of leadership in neural networks.
 It is because of the same lack of leadership that the field effectively never proclaimed the 1969 publication as propaganda and failed to call the misdirection and corruption in the field of artificial intelligence with its true name.

 The advent of the Internet (a.k.a. the world wide web) in late 1980s and 1990s generated large amounts of data and brought the entire field of machine learning to the forefront of research and the industry.
 Artificial intelligence researchers migrated to the new lucrative field in massive numbers.
 And they brought their prejudice with them.
 Researchers from a number of other disciplines converged too, particularly statisticians.
 The field was diversified and neural networks were simply one more paradigm in it, if not a peripheral one.
-There was clearly a bias against them.
+There was clearly a bias against it.
 After all, paradigms such as decision trees, Bayesian networks, hidden Markov models, or even logistic regression were easier to understand and they did not have any of the connectionist 'stigma'.
 (Let us temporarily ignore the fact that logistic regression is a specific and trivial neural network.)